ministryofjustice/security-guidance/docs/data-security-and-privacy-triage-standards.md

 ## Security / Architecture Considerations

-Much of the MOJ estate architecture is ready for GDPR/DPA18, or transformation is already in progress.
+Much of the MoJ estate architecture is ready for GDPR/DPA18, or transformation is already in progress.
 Current projects must also incorporate data security and privacy mechanisms for GDPR/DPA18 compliance.
 Guidance from technical architects is essential to help projects.
 Ensure that:

 -   You know where data for the system is stored.
 Ask which countries and jurisdictions hold the data.
 Check that the storage complies with GDPR/DPA18 requirements.